nwhitehead/vexflowrust/NOTES.md

 I remapped this codepoint to SMuFL `\uE871` "csymHalfDiminished".
 I preferred that look.

-### Missing SMuFL glyphs
+For suggested fix: I'm not sure the best way to fix this.
+One way would be for Bravura to include more SMuFL glyphs in the regular unicode range to handle chords more nicely.
+Another fix could be for VexFlow to do a text replacement before drawing text.

-There were several other missing glyphs for codepoints referred to from tests.
+## Missing SMuFL glyphs

+There were several other missing glyphs for codepoints referred to from the test `Accidental::Cautionary Accidental` on output lines 8 and 16.
 The set was:

     \uE31A "accSagittalUnused1"
     \uE31B "accSagittalUnused2"